whiHak/My-tube_-YouTube-clone-/README.md

 ## Acknowledgments

 - This project was inspired by [RapidAPI](https://rapidapi.com/hub).
-- Special thanks to the React and Firebase communities for their valuable resources.
+- Special thanks to the React and RapidAPI communities for their valuable resources.

 ### Credits